 Syrian Student , Lebanon

 Anas Jaour was born in Al-Qusayr, in Homs, Syria.
-At birth, his parents realised that both his arms and legs were paralysed.
-Despite huge physical obstacles throughout his life and the added struggles brought by the Syrian conflict, he recently celebrated his 24th birthday.
+Despite paralysis and thus huge physical obstacles throughout his life and the added struggles brought by the Syrian conflict, he recently celebrated his 24th birthday.

 In Syria, Anas had even begun university.
 He was studying Law, but his education was cut short before he could take his exams.
 The war had become too intense so he and his family were forced to flee to Lebanon.